Wall Tie Material in Jenks?

 - Fractionally sized anchor — no metric drill bits required.

-- Patented manufacturing process results in a more uniform helix along the entire tie, allowing easier driving and better interlock with the substrate.
+- Patented manufacturing process provides a more uniform helix along the entire tie, allowing easier driving and better interlock with the substrate.

 Wall Tie Material